Cygon/nuclex-native-framework/ReadMe.md

 I'll provide controlled releases of my other libraries over time.
-Currently in my Subversion repository are `Nuclex.Game.Native`  (game-specific stuff such as reliable cross-platform precision timing), `Nuclex.Pixels.Native` (sane Bitmap class with copy-on-write and friendly use of borrowed memory, pixels format conversions, resizing and such), `Nuclex.Geometry.Native` (sweet 2D and 3D geometry classes without any rough edges) and a few others.
+Currently in my Subversion repository are `Nuclex.Game.Native`  (game-specific stuff such as reliable cross-platform precision timing), `Nuclex.Geometry.Native` (sweet 2D and 3D geometry classes without any rough edges) and a few others.